Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 #### The Induction Phase

-The Caller begins by sending an "induction" message, which contains the following (significant) fields:
+The Caller begins by sending the INDUCTION handshake, which contains the following (significant) fields:

 - Version: must always be 4